alchemyplatform/solana-nft-tutorial/README.md

 5. `Go live date` - date from when the collection becomes available for minting.
 You can use the keyword `now` to signify that it's ready for minting upon launch.
 6. `Number of creator wallets` - how many wallets would receive the royalties from secondary sales
 7. `Wallet address for each creator` - addresses of the wallets that will receive the royalties
-8. `Royaly percentage for each creator` - the percentage of the total royalty for each sale each creator should get.
+8. `Royalty percentage for each creator` - the percentage of the total royalty for each sale each creator should get.
 All of the percentages from each wallet combined should total to `100`
 9. `Extra Features` - additional features to be toggled for your Candy Machine.
 This will be discussed further in the section below

 In order to keep this simple for this tutorial we won't specify the other prompts and we recommend you follow the same responses below (colored in green).